IsmetOzzer/timeSeries/2_Predicting_the_future.md

 ![](2_Predicting_the_future_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Drivers death data with a lag of 12 (same montly data has been substracted by each year)
+Drivers death data with a lag of 12 (same monthly data has been subtracted by each year)

 ``` r
 MASS::drivers |>